 Why Do Parrots Stand on One Foot?

-As previously mentioned, parrots spend most of their time on their feet, even when they’re sleeping.
+As mentioned, parrots spend most of their time on their feet, even when they’re sleeping.
 Over time, their legs get tired and sore, so raising one leg while standing on the other gives the leg rest.

 To warm up, parrots bury one leg at a time into their body’s feathers.
-This not only keeps the legs warm and cozy but prevents too much heat from escaping the body by almost half.
+This not only keeps the legs warm and cozy but also prevents too much heat from escaping the body by almost half.

 It’s rare for parrots to sleep standing on both feet.
-If your bird does this, its legs may be too weak to support the body with only one foot.
+If your parrot does this, its legs may be too weak to support the body with only one foot.
 Many health conditions can cause this, as can a poor nutritional diet.

 While parrots sleep, they sometimes rest their heads against the cage for additional support.
-Some parrot species hang upside down using both legs and feet.
+Some species hang upside down using both legs and feet.
 And, while rare, some parrots lie on their backs when they sleep.

 When Is Parrots Standing on One Leg A Problem?

 Instead of using one leg for natural reasons, your parrot could be trying to avoid putting pressure on its weakened limb.
-According to VCA Hospitals, the following are noticeable signs that a parrot is unwell:
+According to VCA Hospitals, the following are signs that a parrot is unwell:

 - Poor feather appearance